Congratulations to all our 2022 National Pleasure Equitation Olympic Medalists!

 2022 Senior Olympic Medalists Pictured Above

-Senior Olympics: Karlyn Connolly (gold), Julia Hoffman (silver) and Emily Egner (bronze)
+Senior Olympics: Morgan Peer (gold), Payton Deurr (silver) and Kate Sturgeon (bronze)

 A. All potential participants must be current Junior members of the American Saddlebred Horse Association.
 Eligibility to compete in the National Pleasure Equitation Olympics is limited to those riders who show ONLY American Saddlebred Pleasure Horses in equitation during a given competition year and have not reached their 18th birthday.
 This does not exclude the saddle seat equitation riders also showing other breeds.
 Country Pleasure horses and Show Pleasure horses may both compete.